damslab/datasets/stars/README.md

 wget https://data.sdss.org/sas/dr17/eboss/photoObj/frames/301/2505/3/frame-z-003918-3-0213.fits.bz2
 ```

-Download provided jpg of only 3 spectral bands (and compressed)
+Download provided jpg of only 3 spectral bands

 ``` bash
 wget https://data.sdss.org/sas/dr17/eboss/photoObj/frames/301/3918/3/frame-irg-003918-3-0213.jpg
 ```

-## Combining Spectral bands
+## Combining Spectral Bands

 The different spectral bands are not aligned perfectly.
-To understand this, consider each band as a different picture taken in rapid succession, and since nothing is stationary in the universe the earth is rotating around itself and the sun, and everything else is moving as well.
+To understand this, consider each band as a different picture taken in rapid succession pointing slightly differently at the sky.
+This happens because nothing is stationary in the universe, e.g. earth is rotating around itself and the sun, and everything else is moving as well.

 In practice this means that there are some minor differences at where each spectral band is pointing.
 To figure out where, each fits file contain the following information:

 <https://data.sdss.org/datamodel/files/BOSS_PHOTOOBJ/frames/RERUN/RUN/CAMCOL/frame.html>

-For the purpose of training a classifier only HDU0 is required (but if you want you might extract some extra information).
+For the purpose of training a classifier only HDU0 is required, but you could extract extra information.

 HDU0 contains some information specificity about the orientation of the image.